Forget the fertility myths. It’s Valentine’s Day… have some fun

 Women: Don’t do anything aerobic.
 No more coffee.
 Eat pineapples.
 And so long, alcohol.

-Reclaiming the fun in fertility.
+Reclaiming the fun by ignoring fertility myths

 I recently asked the TFC doctors about some of these fertility myths.
 Specifically, if the “boxers or briefs” question still held any validity.